Inversion of adjunction for rational and Du Bois pairs: An inversion of adjunction for rational and Du Bois pairs

 Now observe that the fact that $(H, D\cap H)$ is \DB (cf.\ \autoref{rem.additional.conditions}(b)) says something about the structure of $D$ on $X$.

 \begin{lemma} With notation as in \autoref{thm.InvOfAdjForDuBoisPairs}, no stratum of the snc locus of $(X, D)$ can be contained inside $H$. \end{lemma} \begin{proof} Assume to the contrary that there exists a stratum $Z$ of the snc locus of $(X, D)$ contained in $H$.
 Let $\eta$ be the generic point of $Z$.
 By assumption $\eta\in H$ and $(X,D)$ is snc at $\eta$, so $\O_{X, \eta}$ is a regular ring.
 Let $n = \dim \O_{X,\eta}$.
 Replace $X$ by $\Spec \O_{X, \eta}$ and $H$ and $D$ by their pullbacks to this local scheme (in this step we lose projectivity, but we will not need that for now).
 Note that $D$ is now Cartier and in fact snc.
 Furthermore $D + H$ has $n+1$ irreducible components containing $\eta$, so $(X, D+H)$ cannot be Du Bois (or equivalently log canonical since $X$ is Gorenstein).
-As we observed $(H, D\cap H)$ is a \DB pair and so since $D$ is Cartier, we see that $H$ is itself \DB by \autoref{lem.DBPairCartierImpliesAmbientDB}.
-Hence $D\cap H$ is also \DB and thus $(H, D \cap H)$ is \DB by \autoref{thm.MainTheoremDeformation}.
-But then by \autoref{thm.MainTheoremDeformation} again we see that $(X, D+H)$ is \DB as well.
+But as we observed, $(H, D\cap H)$ is a \DB pair.
+Then by \autoref{thm.MainTheoremDeformation} again we see that $(X, D+H)$ is \DB as well.
 This is a contradiction. \end{proof}